/Blog/Start your business/50 Side Hustle Ideas to Kick-Start Your Hustle in South Africa

 How iKhokha can help power your hustle

-If you're selling from your stoep, side-hustling online, or offering services around your neighbourhood, iKhokha can help you grow faster.
-We offer easy-to-use payment solutions, digital tools, and expert guidance to help South African entrepreneurs thrive.
+If you’re selling from your stoep, side-hustling online, or offering services around your neighbourhood, iKhokha can help you get paid quickly and keep your payments more organised with simple payment tools built for South African businesses.

 • Accept card payments anywhere